Roger Troutman: Early career

-Born in Hamilton, Ohio, Roger was the fourth of ten children.
+Born in Hamilton, Ohio, Troutman was the fourth of nine children.
 A graduate of Central State University, his first band was called the Crusaders; however, they are not to be confused with the jazz group featuring Joe Sample and Wilton Felder.
 Troutman's band played in Cincinnati and recorded a single, "Busted Surfboard"/"Seminole".
 The band members were Rick Schoeny, Roy Beck, Dave Spitzmiller, and Denny Niebold.
-Troutman had formed various other bands with his four brothers, including Little Roger, and the Vels, and Roger and the Human Body.
+Troutman had formed various other bands with his four brothers, including "Lil" Roger and the Vels, and Roger and the Human Body.
 In 1977, he and the Human Body issued "Freedom", their first single.

-Within two years, Roger and his brothers were discovered by George Clinton, who signed the newly christened Zapp to his Uncle Jam Records label in 1979.
-The original line-up consisted of Roger Troutman, Larry Troutman, Lester Troutman, Terry Troutman, Gregory Jackson and Bobby Glover.
+Within two years, Troutman and his brothers were discovered by George Clinton, who signed the newly christened Zapp to his Uncle Jam Records label in 1979.
+The original line-up consisted of Troutman brothers Roger, Larry, Lester and Terry, along with Gregory Jackson and Bobby Glover.
 Zapp made their professional television debut on the first and only Funk Music Awards show.

 A year later, as Uncle Jam Records was forced to close, Troutman signed with Bootsy Collins under Rubber Band Music to Warner Bros.
 Records and released his self-titled debut 'Zapp', which yielded "More Bounce to the Ounce", produced by Collins, co- produced, written, composed and performed by Troutman.
 The song peaked at number 2 on the Billboard Soul Singles chart in late 1980.
 The debut album reached the top 20 of the Billboard 200.

 From 1980 to 1985, Zapp released the gold-selling albums Zapp, Zapp II, Zapp III and The New Zapp IV U, including the Top 10 R&B singles "Be Alright", "Dance Floor", "I Can Make You Dance", "Heartbreaker", "It Doesn't Really Matter" and "Computer Love".
 Throughout Zapp's history, around 15 musicians participated.
 In 1993, Zapp released their biggest-selling album: Zapp & Roger: All the Greatest Hits.
 It featured remixed cuts of Troutman's solo singles along with a new single "Slow and Easy", (featured vocalists Shirley Murdock and Ronnie Diamond).
 The album sold over two million copies.
 The album Zapp VI: Back by Popular Demand was released in 2002 by the remaining brothers after the deaths of Roger and Larry.